Your Tea Pot

 Looking Ahead

 These words serve as a fine-tuning of our compass.
 When potential customers ask what makes us unique, we start here.
-When weighing attendance of a costly conference, we ask: will we find people who get it?
+When deciding if it'll be worth it to attend a costly conference, we ask, "Will we find people who get it?"
 It also lives at the end of each email we send, in our signature lines.
+Reading the words before hitting "send" feels like a small reminder and proud announcement.

 Already, they’ve become conversation starters and decision filters.
-And because they’re living statements, they’ll evolve as we do.
-Always moving together, always pointing us toward that North Star: tea that creates joy for everyone involved.
+And while our work will keep changing, these phrases are meant to stay steady—anchored in purpose yet bright enough to keep illuminating the path ahead.
+Always pointing us toward that North Star: tea that creates joy for everyone involved.
 No matter how you say it.

 Leave a comment